Siegfried Freytag: Early life

 Freytag was born on 10 November 1919 in Danzig-Langfuhr, at the time in the Province of West Prussia.
 Today Danzig-Langfuhr is Wrzeszcz, a borough of the Polish city of Gdańsk.
 Following flight training, he was posted to the 6.
 Staffel (6th squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing).

 World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Freytag began wartime operations in October 1940.
 On 31 October—considered by the British to be the final day of the Battle of Britain—on patrol west of Lister, Norway, at 16:00 CET, he shot down a RAF Coastal Command Lockheed Hudson, T9377 from No. 233 Squadron RAF.
 Pilot Officer W.O.
-Weaber, B. P. Erskine Sergeant J. A. Wallace and H. Dean were killed in action, buried Sola Church and commemorated at the Runnymede Memorial.
+Weaber, B. P. Erskine Sergeant J. A. Wallace and H. Dean were killed in action, buried at Sola Church and commemorated at the Runnymede Memorial.
 During the Battle of Greece, on 24 April 1941, Freytag crashed his Bf 109E near Athens following combat and was wounded.